 Is the Prime Minister allowed to bring a computer into Question Time and use it when answering questions?

-During Question Time, the Prime Minister rarely refers to a laptop or tablet when answering a question.
-The Prime Minister and ministers are expected to answer questions quickly and confidently.
-Sometimes the Prime Minister will refer to briefing notes or talk with a minister before answering a question.
+However, during Question Time the Prime Minister rarely uses a laptop or tablet when answering a question.
+The Prime Minister and ministers are expected to be well-informed about the government’s plans and answer questions quickly and confidently.
+Sometimes, the Prime Minister will check briefing notes or speak with a minister before answering a question.

 The Prime Minister speaking from the Despatch Box in the House of Representatives.